 Sample collection, preservation, and analysis used to determine water quality and to maintain the standards set forth in the Water Quality Standards shall be performed in accordance with procedures prescribed by the latest editions of any of the following authorities: (1) American Public Health Association, Standard Methods for the Examination of Water and Wastewater; (2) "Methods for Chemical Analysis of Water and Wastes"; (3) "EPA Guidelines Establishing Test Procedures for the Analysis of Pollutants." or (4) EPA approved "Pueblo of Sandia Quality Assurance Project Plan for Surface Water Quality Monitoring Program".

-Bacteriological Surveys: The monthly geometric mean is used in assessing attainment of standards when a minimum of five samples is collected in a 30-day period.
-When less than 5 samples are collected in a 30-day period, no single sample shall exceed the applicable upper limit for bacterial density set forth in SECTION IV.
+The monthly geometric mean is used in assessing attainment of standards over a rolling 90-day period.
+No more than 10% of samples shall exceed the applicable upper limit (single sample maximum) for bacterial density set forth in SECTION IV.

 Sampling Procedures: